marians/agssearch/README.md

 agssearch
 =========

 Python client for the official German directory of cities by DeStatis, called "[Gemeindeverzeichnis](https://www.destatis.de/gv/)".
-Allows you to look up the official city key ("Amtlicher Gemeindeschlüssel", in brief: AGS) for a city name and vice versa.
+Allows you to look up the official city key ("Amtlicher Gemeindeschluessel", in brief: AGS) for a city name and vice versa.

-Note that the AGS is still in common use, but to be replaced by the "Regionalschlüssel" (RS).
-Read more in the German Wikipedia page [Amtlicher Gemeindeschlüssel](http://de.wikipedia.org/wiki/Amtlicher_Gemeindeschl%C3%BCssel).
+Note that the AGS is still in common use, but to be replaced by the "Regionalschluessel" (RS).
+Read more in the German Wikipedia page [Amtlicher Gemeindeschluessel](http://de.wikipedia.org/wiki/Amtlicher_Gemeindeschl%C3%BCssel).

 ## Install